Ahlfeldt/TTMATRIX/README.md

 - The input shapefiles can use projection in projected meter units or decimal degrees (WGS1984).
 But they should all be in the **same projection**.
 - The algorithm does not distinguish between lines on a network.
 It is assumed that riders can enter and exit the network at any station.
 If lines are not split at stations this will be done by the algorithm.
 - If two lines cross without being split and snapped at a node, the algorithm will only allow for a change of line if the lines cross at a station.
 In this case, the algorithm will split and snap the lines.
-If the cross elsewhere (without split and snap), the algorithm will assume that a change of line is unintended.
+If two lines cross elsewhere (without split and snap), the algorithm will assume that a change of line is not intended.

 ## Content